ymahmoud1/AdmitDeclineProject/README.md

 This section provides a combination analysis on both the mix of programs applied to and the deciding factors that applicants picked.

 Explanation of the graphs on the dashboard!

-**📌 How to Use**

-1. Download the Tableau dashboard (file ending with .twbx)

-2. Explore the pages by using filters to customize the displayed data.